qala-io/java-course/README.md

 - Implement a JDBC DAO that creates a DataSource in the constructor and uses it to create connections in DAO
 - Move DataSource creation and configuration to Spring Context and inject it into DAO
+- Implement transactions that span multiple method calls
+- Read about ThreadLocal and now implement these using it
+- See emerging patterns?
+Looks like the code is cluttered with a lot of repeating code.
+How can we separate our logic from the transaction management using a Proxy Pattern?
+- Add AOP to make transactions declarative
 - Implement DB migrations with Flyway
-- Implement transactions that span multiple method calls
 - Add DB Pool

 # Step 4